austinfreenet/afn-docs/afn_nextgen_project.md

 We've decided to use fattuba.com as the base domain for the nextgen infrastructure for now.
 Just to make things easy.

+## 2017-7-11

+John has created a Win10 VM on the HP pro in the middle of the wire rack or he has one on a USB that he can give me.
+Let's setup afn.fattuba.com subdomains.

+I setup the following CNAMES:

+   * isconf.afn.fattuba.com -> baadsvik.fattuba.com
+   * gold.afn.fattuba.com -> baadsvik.fattuba.com
+   * image.afn.fattuba.com -> baadsvik.fattuba.com

+I setup an afn-isconf user on baadsvik and clone the afn-isconf repo there.
+The next step is to create a base Debian Jessie image on the HP pro(backup Win10 VM first?)